 The focus of this project is to promote cancer cell adhesion and proliferation on a cell scaffold.
-To accomplish this it is important to understand the biology of cancer cells and the conditions in which they thrive.
+To accomplish this, it is important to understand the biology of cancer cells and the conditions in which they thrive.
 In general, cancer cells exhibit unregulated growth due to increased or unregulated production of growth factors and ECM components [6].
 Included in excessive growth are up-regulated metabolic processes such as lipid synthesis and degradation, bioenergetics, and glycolysis [3].
 Cancer cells also demonstrate unregulated cell division leading to higher proliferation rates [6].
 This property will be advantageous to this project because cancer cells will naturally proliferate and can thrive in many environments.

-Several cells lines are of particular interest to the client and will be studied in this project.
-These cell lines are all adherent cancer cells and thus need a scaffold to grow on.
-The cell lines of interest include:
+Several human cells lines are of particular interest to the client, two of which will be studied in this project.
+These cell lines are all adherent cancer cell lines and thus need a scaffold to grow on.
+The human cell lines of interest include:

 - Breast cancer: T47D

 - Prostate cancer: PC-3, LNCaP, DU145

 - Brain glioma: U87, U251

+- Brain glioblastoma: 99T